EmekaEmmanuel/to_do_daily/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Thank you Cindy Shin for the Awesome Design Template.
+Thank you  web.archive.org. for the Awesome Design Template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>